antDOT/SnailTrumpeter/README.md

 # SnailTrumpeter
-voice communication between a human and a PC
+This is my approach to voice communication between a human and a PC without need of using help of remote servers ;)

+## Target??
+First, Windows.<br>
+Second, RaspberryPi.